Extreme value theory for singular subspace estimation in the matrix denoising model

-In the second category, which focuses on the asymptotic normality of individual rows or entries of matrices of singular vectors or eigenvectors, \citet{cape_signal-plus-noise_2019} established row-wise normality of the Procrustes type subspace difference $\mh{U}\RU - \m{U}$. \citet{xie_entrywise_2024} further developed non-asymptotic Berry--Esseen-type bounds for the rows of the Procrustes-type subspace differences $\mh{U}\RU - \m{U}$ in the weak signal regime. \citet{agterberg_entrywise_2021} further established the limiting distribution of rows and entries under heteroskedastic and possibly dependent noise.
+In the second category, which focuses on the asymptotic normality of individual rows or entries of matrices of singular vectors or eigenvectors, \citet{cape_signal-plus-noise_2019} established row-wise normality of the Procrustes type subspace difference $\mh{U}\RU - \m{U}$. \citet{xie_entrywise_2024} further developed non-asymptotic Berry--Esseen-type bounds for the rows of the Procrustes-type subspace differences $\mh{U}\RU - \m{U}$ in a weak signal regime. \citet{agterberg_entrywise_2021} established the limiting distribution of rows and entries under heteroskedastic and possibly dependent noise.
 In the related setting of latent space network analysis, \citet{athreya_limit_2016,tang_limit_2018,rubin-delanchy_statistical_2022} derived the limiting distribution of individual rows or entries of spectral graph embeddings involving the adjacency matrix and graph Laplacian. \citet{fan_simple_2022,du_hypothesis_2023} used the limiting distribution of individual rows of the adjacency or Laplacian embedding to conduct node-wise latent position network hypothesis tests.

 As for the distributional theory of linear forms of singular vectors or eigenvectors, at the intersection of the aforementioned two categories, \citet{cheng_tackling_2021} showed the asymptotic normality of inner products between a fixed vector and an individual observed eigenvector under asymmetry, heteroskedastic noise, and small eigengaps. \citet{agterberg_distributional_2024} established a Berry--Esseen-type bound for a de-biased inner product between a fixed vector and an individual observed eigenvector under a small-eigengap condition in the context of both matrix denoising and principal component analysis. \citet{fan_asymptotic_2022} derived the asymptotic normality of linear and bilinear forms involving individual signal eigenvectors and observed eigenvectors of symmetric matrices. \citet{xia_statistical_2021} extended the result of \citet{xia_normal_2021} to enable inference for linear forms in the trace regression setting.